-Twickenham Hospitality at Twickenham Stadium for the Aviva Premiership Rugby Final and London Double Header
+Twickenham Hospitality at Twickenham Stadium for The Clash and the Aviva Premiership Rugby Final

 The Aviva Premiership claims to be the world’s most competitive domestic rugby union competition.

 Held at Twickenham, the final sees the stadium packed out with rival supporters all set on a fun day, plenty of hospitality and a feast of running rugby.
 Lots of good natured banter; plenty of beer consumed.